Tarragon Theatre

 The Tarragon Theatre is a theatre in Toronto, Ontario, Canada, and one of the main centers for contemporary playwriting in the country.
 Located near Casa Loma, the theatre was founded by Bill and Jane Glassco in 1970.
 Bill Glassco was the artistic director from 1971 to 1982.
 In 1982, Urjo Kareda took over as artistic director and remained in that role until his death in December 2001.
-Richard Rose was appointed artistic director in July 2002, and Camilla Holland was appointed general manager in July 2006.
+Richard Rose was appointed artistic director in July 2002.
+Mike Payette assumed the role of artistic director in September 2021 upon Rose's retirement, with Lisa Li joining as Executive Director in June 2024.

 In 1987, Tarragon purchased and renovated the building that has been its home since 1971.
-There are two playing spaces: Mainspace (205 seats), The Extra Space (113 seats).
+There are two performance spaces: the Mainspace (205 seats), and The Extra Space (113 seats).

 Tarragon is well known for its development, creation and encouragement of new work.
 Over 170 works have premiered at Tarragon.
 Playwrights who have premiered their work here include Morwyn Brebner, David French, Michael Healey, Joan MacLeod, Morris Panych, James Reaney, Jason Sherman, Brendan Gall, Hannah Moscovitch, Ellie Moon and Judith Thompson.

 Background

-The theatre is housed in a building originally designed for light industrial use—for instance, it was once a cribbage board factory.
+The theatre is housed in a building originally designed for light industrial use, including as a cribbage board factory.
+It cost $9,000 to renovate.

+The company's first production was David Freeman's Creeps.

-It has championed the work of Canadian playwrights David French, Michel Tremblay, Judith Thompson, Jason Sherman, Michael Healey and others, as well as productions of plays by canonical playwrights such as Anton Chekhov and August Strindberg.
+Tarragon has championed the work of Canadian playwrights David French, Michel Tremblay, Judith Thompson, Jason Sherman, George F. Walker, Morris Panych, Carole Frechette, Michael Healey, Daniel MacIvor, Hannah Moscovitch, Wajdi Mouawad and others, as well as productions of plays by canonical playwrights such as Anton Chekhov and August Strindberg.

+Urjo Kareda founded the theatre's Playwrights Unit in 1982.

+The Spring Arts Fair showcased works in progress, including an early version of Ted Dykstra and Richard Greenblatt's 2 Pianos, 4 Hands, which later toured around the world.

 The theatre holds two performances venues, containing approximately 200 and 100 seats respectively.
-One of their rehearsal halls can also be used as a performance area, seating 60.
+One of the rehearsal halls can be used as a performance area, seating 60.

+The 2020–21 season was cancelled due to the COVID-19 pandemic, and productions were moved online, including audio recordings of plays available through a CBC podcast.

 It remains one of the foremost organizations for producing new plays in Canada.
+The company has received numerous awards including Governor General's Awards, Dora Mavor Moore Awards and the Premier's Award for Excellence in the Arts.
+The company's archives are held at the University of Guelph.